potlakai/nus-teardown-cluely/README.md

 <img src="docs/logo.png" width="140" alt="Nūs statue logo" />

-# Nūs teardown // cluely
+# Cluely Clone - made by Nūs
 **The complete Cluely, free.** An AI copilot that floats over your screen, sees what you see, hears both sides of your meetings, and stays out of your screen shares.